Skip to content

 CLI examples

-Mealie is primarily managed via the web UI or API, but you can interact with the container.
+Mealie is primarily managed via the web UI or API, but you can interact with the container for maintenance.

 docker logs -f mealie